Home

 Phil Olsen — Writer of s(h)orts

 Phil Olsen is a writer from Liverpool who enjoys finding the absurd in the everyday.
+Much of his short fiction attempts to hold up a carnival mirror to society.
 He has a master’s in Creative Writing from the University of Manchester’s Centre for New Writing.

 “I chose ‘Red Eye Reduction’ to be the overall winner because the story managed to combine so many elements with apparently so little effort.
 Structuring the narrative around the entirely visualisable but oddly abstract activity which is computer picture editing, the writer was able to handle characterisation while pulling in the other thematic strands with humour and panache.”